Wrike

 Quick verdict

 Choose Wrike if you manage complex projects with dependencies, critical paths, and multiple workstreams.
 Wrike's Gantt charts, custom item types, AI Agents, resource planning, and file proofing are built for teams that need structured control.
 The trade-off is a steep learning curve, per-user pricing that climbs fast, and feature-gating that locks most useful capabilities behind the Business plan ($25/user/month).
+Wrike is currently owned by Symphony Technology Group (STG), which acquired it in July 2023 after its spin-out from Citrix/Vista.

 Choose Basecamp if you value simplicity and team communication above all else.
 Message boards, campfires, automatic check-ins, and Hill Charts keep teams aligned without configuration overhead.
 Pro Unlimited at $299/month (annual) for unlimited users is one of the best flat-rate deals in SaaS.
 The trade-off is that Basecamp has no Gantt charts, no dependencies, no custom fields, no automation, and no AI features at all.